hbollon/IGopher/README.md

 #### GUI version:

-1. Download and install [Java](https://java.com/fr/download/) and [Java JDK](https://www.oracle.com/fr/java/technologies/javase-jdk15-downloads.html) (needed for Selenium webdriver) and add them to your path (on Windows)
+1. Download and install [Java 8 or 11](https://java.com/fr/download/) (needed for Selenium webdriver) and add them to your path (on Windows)
 2. Download [lastest release](https://github.com/hbollon/igopher/releases/latest) GUI executable for your operating system
 3. Move the executable to a dedicated folder (it will create folders/files)
 4. Launch it